 Transfer Regulations: the Transfer of Undertakings (Protection of Employment) Regulations 2006.

-e) a reference to writing or written does not include e-mail; and
+- a reference to writing or written includes e-mail but not other methods of electronic messaging; and

 at which point and on which date the Contract shall come into existence (Commencement Date).

 2.3 An Order may be withdrawn or amended by the Customer at any time before acceptance by the Supplier.
 If the Supplier is unable to accept an Order, it shall notify the Customer promptly.

 2.4 These Conditions apply to the Contract to the exclusion of any other terms that the Supplier seeks to impose or incorporate at any time including in accordance with clause 2.2(a) above, or which are implied by trade, custom, practice or course of dealing.